 BCE's logistics operations include two warehouses and a small fleet of trucks.
 BSL is a warehouse that serves as the sales and delivery point for a number of consumable products sold to BCE customers.
 IDC serves as the central hub for transportation, storage, delivery and installation of BCE products.

-BCE's Transition Program is based in the bureau’s central office in Madison and works state-wide to provide services to BCE inmate workers who choose to participate.
-Bureau employees train and guide an annual average of nearly 800 inmate workers in agriculture, industries, and logistics operations.
+BCE's Transition Program is based in the Bureau's central office in Madison and works state-wide to provide services to BCE workers who choose to participate.
+Bureau employees train and guide a workday average of 415 workers across BCE.

 Thank you for your time and interest in the Bureau of Correctional Enterprises.
 Please see the most recent

 BCE annual report for more information.
 To view our products and services, please log on to www.shopbce.com.